IzamAriff/Project-Ulearn/README.md

 # Task distribution
 We have distribute the task to certain part which is below with their contribution

-Main- Izam, Saifullah, Azam, Yusuf, Ammar
+Main- Izam, Saifullah, Yusuf, Ammar

 (super) User- Izam